AlecJansen/scientific-cli-calculator/README.md

 ## 👥 Authors

-Developed at Purdue University by:
+Developed in 2018 at Purdue University by:

 * Alec Jansen
 * Charlie Lu